 - Preheat the oven to 375 degrees Fahrenheit.

-- Add the almond butter, maple syrup, vanilla extract, and salt, then mix well.
+- Add the almond butter, maple syrup, vanilla extract, and salt to a mixing bowl, then mix well.

 - Add the coconut flour and mix well.